Autism What to Know and What Comes Next

 • Avoids physical contact or does not seek comfort from others

-• Struggles to understand other’s feelings
+• Struggles to understand others’ feelings

 • Inappropriate facial expressions